Allisonwonderlax13/https-github.com-obsproject-obs-studio./Known-Conflicts.md

 Please close these applications or disable their OSD functionality when using OBS.

-### Antivirus / Firewall Software
+### Anti-virus / Firewall Software

-Anti-virus and firewall programs are known to sometime cause issues with OBS, preventing window / game capture from working correctly and possibly affecting connectivity.
+Some anti-virus and firewall products can cause issues with OBS, preventing window / game capture from working correctly and possibly affecting connectivity.
 Make sure OBS is whitelisted in any anti-virus and firewall software, and has unrestricted local system and internet access.
-Note that whitelisting OBS may sometimes not be enough, as many anti-virus software products continue to run unless completely disabled or uninstalled.
+Some products may require being completely disabled or uninstalled if whitelisting does not help.

 ### Other Capture / Recording Software